Payment and installment plans continue to gain popularity, and for good reason.

 ✅ Encourages larger transactions: Providing the flexibility to pay over time can entice customers to make more substantial purchases, as they are not constrained by paying the full amount upfront.

-✅ Increases conversion: Allowing customers to split payments may result in them considering additional items or higher-priced products, ultimately leading to an increase in the overall size of their orders.
+✅ Increases conversion: Allowing customers to split payments may lead them to consider additional items or higher-priced products, ultimately increasing the overall size of their orders.

-✅ Get paid upfront: Upon payment via a ‘buy now, pay later’ service, you receive the full transaction amount immediately, regardless of the customer's installment status.
-The provider takes on the risk of customer fraud which offers you protection.
+✅ Get paid upfront: When you pay via a ‘buy now, pay later’ service, you receive the full transaction amount immediately, regardless of the customer's installment status.
+The provider takes on the risk of customer fraud, which offers you protection.

-Cons of offering payment plans to your customers
+Cons of selling payment plans to your customers

 While there are many positives to offering a buy now, pay later payment plan option to your customers, there are some considerations to balance: